Skip to content

 Steve Rotheram

-We have achieved great things in our first four years as a Combined Authority and have solid foundations to build on in the future.
+We achieved great things in our first four years as a Combined Authority and created solid foundations to build on for the future.

-The City Region is an internationally popular visitor destination and has unique strengths in ground-breaking areas of material science, infectious disease control, and high-performance computing which are world-leading.
+The City Region is an internationally popular visitor destination and has unique strengths in innovation, in advanced manufacturing and material science, health and life sciences and infectious disease control, and digital creative and high-performance computing, which are world-leading.

 We will nurture these strengths as we move towards our vision for the City Region – a vision for a fairer, stronger, cleaner City Region where nobody is left behind.